capy-language/capy/README.md

 They are used for linking to libc and producing a proper executable.

 If you want to use libc functions, define them with `extern` (look in [`core/libc.capy`](./core/src/libc.capy) for examples).
-Variadic functions do not work.
+Variadic extern functions do not work.
 You *could* try explicitly defining a function like `printf` to take 3 arguments, but this won't work for floats, which are passed into variadic functions differently depending on the calling convention.
 Cranelift is [currently working on adding variadic support](https://github.com/bytecodealliance/wasmtime/issues/1030), so that will be added in the future.